chodar89/deck-box/README.md

 ### Test app manual.
 - Checked home page all links plus tried to change endpoints manual for redirection check
 - Registration page.
-Checked login system (upercase, lowercase should not be sensitive).
+Checked login system (upercase, lowercase should not be sensitive).<br/>
   Registration form.
 Cheked the same usernames and emails, if exists fired alert.
 Checked username and password length.
 - Adding new decks and new cards.
 - Slide nav manu.
 Checked all links.